The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 The Gaura lindheimeri plants are not toxic to humans and pets.

-The plants are entomophilous and do not cause allergic reactions.
+As the plants are entomophilous do not cause allergic reactions in the respiratory system.

 Lindheimer's Βeeblossom (Oenothera lindheimeri) - Varieties